shopware/docs/guides/installation/legacy/valet.md

 ### Testing your installation

 * Make sure `ping something.test` responds from 127.0.0.1.
 * Run `nginx -t` or `sudo nginx -t` and check for any errors.
-If there is a missing *elastisearch* file, follow the "Missing Elasticsearch stub fix" further below.
+If there is a missing *elasticsearch* file, follow the "Missing Elasticsearch stub fix" further below.

 ### Install Error: "*The process has been signaled with signal 9*"